Daniel-B-Tufvesson/speech-act-classifier/data/auto-annotated data/README.md

 # `auto-annotated data`
 This directory contains the training data set for the final classifier.

-Many of the data files are not in the repository since they are too large (roughly 400 MB).
+Many of the data files are not in the repository since they are too large (roughly 400 MB; GitHub only allows 100 MB).

 ## How the training set was created